 Summer Getaway in Port Sanilac, Michigan

-Port Sanilac’s historic waterfront village is a popular spot for fishing, sailing and simply just relaxing.
-Located midway in the Thumbcoast, it’s a great spot to day trip to other shoreline communities for an extended stay.
+Port Sanilac’s historic waterfront village is a popular spot for fishing, sailing, and relaxing.
+Located midway in the Thumbcoast, it’s a fantastic spot for a day trip to other shoreline communities for an extended stay.
 This article is part of a series of quick trip ideas highlighting adult getaway options along the coast.

 Featured Photo | Uri’s Restaurant, overlooking Port Sanilac Marina.